hwdsl2/setup-ipsec-vpn/docs/clients-xauth.md

 *To connect using IPsec/L2TP mode, see: [Configure IPsec/L2TP VPN Clients](clients.md)*

 After <a href="https://github.com/hwdsl2/setup-ipsec-vpn" target="_blank">setting up your own VPN server</a>, follow these steps to configure your devices.
-IPsec/XAuth is natively supported by Android, iOS and OS X. There is no additional software to install.
+IPsec/XAuth ("Cisco IPsec") is natively supported by Android, iOS and OS X. There is no additional software to install.
 Windows users can use the free <a href="https://www.shrew.net/download/vpn" target="_blank">Shrew Soft client</a>.
 In case you are unable to connect, first check to make sure the VPN credentials were entered correctly.

-`IPsec/XAuth` mode is also called `Cisco IPsec`.
+`IPsec/XAuth` mode is also called "Cisco IPsec".
 Compared to `IPsec/L2TP`, it is generally faster with less overhead.

 ---
 * Platforms